 “Iron Kev” threw up his hands with a mocking look of being impressed by Michael (who appeared mortified by my summary).

 “Iron Kev” (smiling and nodding) – “Transitory – nice word Cool Hand.
 How could he not know his mum’s meerkat-stance?
 Ok, I understand your concerns fellas.
-I’ll see you tomorrow Cool Hand, Psycho.”
+I’ll see you both tomorrow.”
 We shook hands in a manly, bro-bouncer way.

 “Iron Kev” (turning to the young lads) – “OK YOU PRIVATE SCHOOL POSERS.
 FORM AN ORDERLY QUEUE.
 I HOPE YOU KNOW YOUR EXACT HEIGHT BECAUSE I’LL BE CHECKING, MOTHER’S EYE COLOUR (I won’t be expecting you to know that one Harry) AND MODEL OF YOUR DAD’S FIRST RIDE.”

 Iron Kev (to Psycho and I) – “Carry on gents.
 You’ve done some good work here.”

 Our “shift” done, Psycho and I left.